 - Data entry

-So, the great thing about being a VA for introverted or shy moms is that you can do all of these things online.
+The great thing about being a VA is you’re an introvert is that you can do all of these things online.
 And you can cater your services to what you’re most interested in and knowledgeable about.

 For example, you might really love hanging out on Pinterest.
 And you may have a great eye for repinning the most useful content.